FunnyMonkey/fm-vagrant/README.md

 configuration that will get the rest of the steps.

     vagrant up
 4. You can now begin working with your webserver.
-The webroot is NFS mounted to the virtual machine as '/var/www/PROJECTNAME.local' and locally accessible via the 'www' directory.
-If this directory does not already exist (via a checkout or other modification you have done) then it will be created during `vagrant up`.
+The webroot is NFS mounted to the virtual machine as '/var/www/192.168.33.10' and locally accessible via the 'www' directory.
+Visit http://192.168.33.10 for further details on web setup.

 ## Detailed Setup (ubuntu)